 (K) Transfer of general NPDES permit coverage.

-(1) General NPDES permit coverage is transferrable.
-Ohio EPA shall be notified in writing at least thirty days prior to any proposed transfer of coverage under a general NPDES permit.
-The transferor and transferee must jointly inform Ohio EPA of the transition of responsibilities regarding general NPDES permit coverage, including the specific date coverage responsibility and liability are to be transferred between them.
+(1) General NPDES permit coverage is transferable.
+Ohio EPA shall be notified on a form approved by the director at least thirty days prior to any proposed transfer of coverage under a general NPDES permit.
+The transferor and transferee shall jointly inform Ohio EPA of the transition of responsibilities regarding general NPDES permit coverage, including the specific date coverage responsibility and liability are to be transferred between them.

 (2) At any time during the thirty day period between notification of the proposed transfer and the effective date of the transfer, the transfer may be prevented if the director concludes that such transfer will jeopardize compliance with the terms and conditions of the general NPDES permit or that the facility is more appropriately covered by an individual NPDES permit.
 The director will notify both the original permittee transferor and the transferee in writing of the decision.

 (L) Applicability of rules of procedure.
-General NPDES permit processing shall be conducted in accordance with provisions in the rules of procedure under Chapter 3745-47 of the Administrative Code except as provided in paragraphs (J)(3) to (J)(3)(b)(ii) of this rule or superseded by division (B) of section 6111.035 of the Revised Code.
+General NPDES permit processing shall be conducted in accordance with provisions in the rules of procedure under Chapters 3745-47 and 3745-49 of the Administrative Code except as provided in paragraphs (J)(3) to (J)(3)(b)(ii) of this rule or superseded by division (B) of section 6111.035 of the Revised Code.

 (M) Revocation of general NPDES permits.

-(1) The director may revoke a general NPDES permit during its term for cause, including but not limited to determining that any applicable law, rule or regulation has been violated.
+(1) The director may revoke a general NPDES permit during the permit's term for cause, including but not limited to determining that any applicable law, rule or regulation has been violated.

-(2) If the director finds it necessary to revoke a general NPDES permit pursuant to paragraph (J)(1) of this rule, the director shall send notice of the proposed revocation to each permittee covered by the general NPDES permit to be revoked.
+(2) If the director finds the revocation of a general NPDES permit necessary pursuant to paragraph (M)(1) of this rule, the director shall send notice of the proposed revocation to each permittee covered by the general NPDES permit to be revoked.

 (3) Upon receipt of written notification from the director regarding the issuance of a proposed revocation of a general NPDES permit, each person that was authorized by that general NPDES permit shall submit an application for an individual NPDES permit or a notice of intent for an alternative general NPDES permit not later than ninety days after receipt of such written notification.